Phantom1003/rss_doc/docs/Customization/RISC-V-Customization.rst

   addi    rd rs1 imm12           14..12=0 6..2=0x04 1..0=3

 As you can see, the definition is straightforward.
+You can find more descriptions about the syntax in the official ``README``.
-Now, we can move on to define our custom instruction.
+Next, we move on to define our custom instruction.

 First, RegVault has really different instruction formats from the standard RISC-V instruction formats.
 So, we need to define the new instruction fields for the range selection fields.